 The Sanskrit word “maha” means “great,” a fine adjective to describe this hard seltzer that’s made with certified organic ingredients including malted barley, cascara, and fruit juices such as black cherry and raspberry.
 Maha is also designed with athletes in mind, and each variety includes a proprietary mix of vitamins and minerals including calcium, magnesium, potassium and zinc.

 Our top recommendation is Quirk Spiked & Sparkling Seltzers (view at Drizly), which nail both flavor and carbonation levels.
-For a keto-friendly alternative, look no further than Upslope Spiked Snowmelt (view at Drizly), featuring only 2 grams of carbs and sugar.
+For a keto-friendly alternative, look no further than Flying Embers Hard Seltzer (view at Drizly), featuring zero grams of both carbs and sugar.

 Why Trust Liquor.com?

-Joshua M. Bernstein is a veteran journalist specializing in beer, spirits, food, travel, and other intoxicating ways of the world.
+Joshua M. Bernstein is a veteran journalist specializing in beer, spirits, food, travel.
 He regularly writes for The New York Times, Men’s Journal, New York magazine, Wine Enthusiast and Imbibe, where he’s a contributing editor in charge of beer coverage.
 Bernstein is also the author of five books: "Brewed Awakening," "The Complete Beer Course," "Complete IPA," "Homebrew World" and "Drink Better Beer."
 He loves drinking crisp pilsners and all things lager.

 Read Next: The Best Beer Fridges